 What Can You Win?

-As I mentioned, you can redeem your points for an Amazon gift card, but there are hundreds of other ways to also redeem your points.
+As I mentioned, you can redeem your points for a gift card, but there are other ways to also redeem your SB points.
 Choices include:

 - Gift cards: Choose from a wide range of retailers—Amazon, Target, Lands End, Chili’s, Starbucks, and many more.

-There are over one thousand prizes to choose from, and if you want to make your Swagbucks stretch further, look for the sale category where they temporarily discount how many Swagbucks certain items can be redeemed for.
+There are quite a few prizes to choose from, and if you want to make your SB stretch further, look for the sale category where they temporarily discount how many Swag Bucks certain items can be redeemed for.

-They say that nothing in life is free, but if you search the Internet using Swagbucks, you will earn Swagbucks to redeem for free gifts.
-Since we are repaying debt this year, I plan to use my Swagbucks to redeem for some gift cards to buy presents for my kids.
+They say that nothing in life is free, but if you search the Internet using Swagbucks, you will earn points called SB to redeem for free gifts.
+Since we are repaying debt this year, I plan to use my SB to redeem for some gift cards to buy presents for my kids.